hiveot/hub/core/directory/README.md

 # Hub Directory

-## Objective

-Manage the collection of available Thing Description documents for use by consumers.
+The HiveOTHub Directory manages the collection of available Thing Description documents for use by consumers.

 ## Status